 UniHall has a strong safety net of support available to you through the staff member team.
 As Principal I lead the team and provide the vision for the College.
 Our Deputy Principal maintains connections with residents right from the start of their journey until they become alumni.
-There are three Residential Life Coordinators to provide pastoral care and they coordinate the innovative UniHall programs engaging all residents.
+There are three Residential Life Staff (RLS) to provide pastoral care and they coordinate the innovative UniHall programs engaging all residents.
 You will have a Residential Advisor (RA) assigned to your house floor.
 The Housekeeping and Facilities team help you keep your room clean, fix any maintenance issues and keep UniHall looking fresh and vibrant.
 Upon arrival you will meet the Admissions staff who process applications and the Marketing and Communications Officer who captures and shares the community's unforgettable UniHall experience.
-The UniHall Office has two Admin Assistants who offer a friendly face for you to talk to and assist with bike hire, laundry tokens, mail collection - almost any question you need answered!
-The office is open from 9am to 7pm Monday to Friday during the semester.
+The UniHall Office has three Admin Assistants who offer a friendly face for you to talk to and assist with laundry tokens, mail collection, parcel collection - almost any question you need answered!
+The office is open from 9.00am to 6.00pm Monday to Friday during the semester.